 Option 2: Layers + Baby Sleeping Sack

-I personally think this is the best sleep setup for camping with your baby (and what I used when I went camping with my 4-month baby).
+I personally think this is the best sleep setup for camping with your baby (and what I used on camping trips with my baby).
 The better-quality baby sleep sacks are made from quilted cotton, fleece, or wool.
 Some are even rated for 4 seasons and very warm.

 - Base layer – perferably wool, like these

 - Fleece or wool sleep suit (with arms and feet) – like this fleece suit or this wool sleep suit (You can also get away with putting your baby in warm pants and a hoodie)

 - Fleece or wool sleep sack – see my picks below

 - Hats and mittens – like this wool hat